 Hilton Head, one of South Carolina’s Lowcountry barrier islands, makes for a mild, relaxing winter getaway without the summer crowds or scorching heat.
 Take advantage of comfortable temperatures for active outdoor pursuits like golf, hiking, biking, and tennis.
 Visit in February for the Hilton Head Island Seafood Festival, featuring celebrity guest chefs, culinary demonstrations, wine and brew masters, barbecue, and of course seafood—winter is oyster season after all!
 In addition, throughout the winter visitors can enjoy the Public Art Exhibition, 20 sculptures along a one-mile walking path at the Coastal Discovery Museum.
-Discover more summer destinations that are surprisingly gorgeous in winter.

 South Dakota: The Black Hills